amankprajapati/RL_Project_EC456/README.md

 4. Training data (interaction data)
 5. Steps to build and train the RL model
 6. Reward model
-7. Training progression and logs
+7. Training logs
 8. Accuracy testing and evaluation protocol
 9. How to run the project
-10. Media (videos)
+10. Outputs, trained agent inference (videos)
 ---

 ## 1. Project overview